sematext/docs/docs/integration/alerts-bigpanda-integration.md

 ## **In BigPanda**

-Log into your [Big Panda account](https://a.bigpanda.io/login) and create app API and token needed to create the integration between Big Panda and Sematext APM, Log Management, Tracing, and RUM platform.
+Log into your [Big Panda account](https://a.bigpanda.io/login) and create app API and token needed to create the integration between Big Panda and Sematext APM, Log Management, Tracing, Experience, and Synthetics platform.

 Visit Big Panda's documentation and [getting started guide](https://docs.bigpanda.io/docs/getting-started) for more information about their service integration with other SaaS monitoring and logging tools such as ours.